How is Zeffy free?

 501(c)(7) organizations, such as social and recreational clubs, serve their members by pooling funds for shared activities.
 Members often join to develop leadership skills and learn about running an organization.

-Social clubs can submit Form 1024 to apply for IRS tax-exempt status formally, but it is not mandatory.
+Social clubs can formally submit Form 1024 to apply for Internal Revenue Service tax-exempt status, but it is not mandatory.

 6. 501(c)(8)

 501(c)(8) organizations are lodge or fraternal societies.
-Their activities revolve around providing members with the payment of life, sickness, accident, or other benefits.
+Their activities revolve around paying members for life, sickness, accident, or other benefits.

 7. 501(c)(9)